-This English prepares students for the three VCE English options; English, Literature and English Language by giving students an opportunity to try all forms of English.
-In the first semester, students study Othello and complete an introduction to English Language.
-In second semester classes will compare how two texts explore similar ideas.
-They will also examine how authors construct persuasive arguments and present a persuasive point of view on an issue?
+This English prepares students for the two VCE English options; English and Literature, by giving students an opportunity to learn the skills and concepts required for each form of English.
+In the first semester, students study the play, Othello, and analyse how authors construct persuasive arguments.
+In the second semester students will craft a text exploring an idea connected to the framework of Personal Journeys, present a persuasive point of view on an issue and analyse episodes of the television adaptation of The Handmaid's Tale.

-Exploring Argument Crafting Texts How to analyse persuasive texts The connection between argument, persuasive techniques, audience and tone How to develop and present a persuasive oral presentation Creative writing skills and texts structures Develop an understanding of how authors construct texts for specific purposes Develop their own ability to make stylistic choices through planning, editing and refining texts in a variety of forms English Language Reading and Exploring Texts The history and evolution of the English Language How to analyse and discuss language from a linguistic perspective The variations in English across the world and within Australia How to analyse written and film texts Develop their own interpretations of the ideas explored in texts How a text can be looked at from a variety of perspectives
+Exploring Argument Crafting Texts How to analyse persuasive texts The connection between argument, persuasive techniques, audience and tone How to develop and present a persuasive oral presentation Creative writing skills and texts structures Develop an understanding of how authors construct texts for specific purposes Develop their own ability to make stylistic choices through planning, editing and refining texts in a variety of forms

+Reading and Exploring Texts

+- How to analyse written and film texts - Develop their own interpretations of the ideas explored in texts - How a text can be looked at from a variety of perspectives